Discover Amsterdam

 Image from Koen Dijkstra

 Also to the North, Ilperveld is a vast meadow area intersected by reed-lined channels and hundreds of tiny islands inhabited by rare birds and plants.
-Of course, the best way to observe these species is from the water by renting canoes, rowboats or taking a guided nature cruise.
-If you’d rather explore on foot, pass by the visitor centre to get acquainted with the best walking trails, bird hides or the most scenic spots for a waterside picnic.
+Of course, the best way to observe these species is from the water by renting canoes and rowboats or by taking a guided nature cruise.
+If you’d instead explore on foot, pass by the visitor centre to get acquainted with the best walking trails, bird hides or the most scenic spots for a waterside picnic.

 National Park Zuid-Kennemerland